what isSocial Entrepreneurship?

 We teach people an approach we refer to as the bootstrap model.
 What that basically means is creating economic solutions and opportunities with the resources you already have access to.
 Starting from this frame of reference creates a sense self-reliance and self-determination because it focuses on what can be done now with what we have.

-Leveraging Social Capital
+Step 2: Leveraging Social Capital

-We believe people can people can be taught to see and create opportunities.
+We believe people can be taught to see and create opportunities.
 The purpose of social entrepreneurship is to address challenges in community.
 By training ourselves and others to view these challenges as opportunities to create economic models to solve them, we in turn become opportunity seekers and creators.

-Live Learning Labs
+Step 4: Live Learning Labs